 - The community-defined standard protocol for collecting individual-level bird data.
 The SPI-Birds developers create tailored pipelines to convert any data format (as stored with the data owner) into SPI-Birds' standard format.
-Appendices to the standard format will soon be available here.
+Appendices to the standard format are available here.

 - The pipelines that convert data into the SPI-Birds' standard format are available through an R package our GitHub pipeline repository.

 - The standard data quality check procedure that is performed on each pipeline to ensure data integrity and quality.